 Work with Universal Actions for Adaptive Cards

-Universal Actions for Adaptive Cards provides a way to implement Adaptive Card based scenarios for both, Teams and Outlook.
-This document covers the following:
+Universal Actions for Adaptive Cards provide a way to implement Adaptive Card based scenarios for both, Teams and Outlook.
+This document covers the following topics:

 - Schema used for Universal Actions for Adaptive Cards

 - Refresh model